 The Family TIES Parent-to-Parent Program offers a unique type of support among parents who share similar life experiences.
 Parents learn a great deal from the practical experiences of other parents.
 We are a proud Alliance Member of the P2PUSA network.

 What More Can We Offer?
-How about the 2013 Directory of Resources, community contacts, or our Let's Get Organized workshop?
+How about community contacts, after-school or summer camps, or our Let's Get Organized workshop?
 Contact your Regional Coordinator to learn more, or call 800-905-TIES (8437) to learn more.

 Can we help to raise awareness about YOUR support group?
 Contact Family TIES to be included in our Regional Listings: 1-800-905-TIES (8437).